 A Pilgrim’s Prayer

-Once upon a time a long, a long time ago (before Black Friday) Thanksgiving was a celebration of harvest and a time to give thanks.
+Once upon a time – a long, long time ago (before Black Friday) Thanksgiving was a celebration of harvest and a time to give thanks.
+Hence the name thanksgiving.

 I didn’t really know any of those pilgrims but I did see a John Wayne movie once.
 John knew a pilgrim when he saw one.
 He seemed to know a lot of pilgrims but that was a long time ago too.

-I propose we are all pilgrims, each one of us on a journey of sorts; our own personal pilgrimage, if you will.
+I propose we are all pilgrims, each one of us on a journey of sorts.
+Our own personal pilgrimage…

-We are all looking for something.
-Be it a quest for self-confirmation, truth, a cure, enrichment, enlightenment, comfort, a friend, a lover, a job, a meal, or a place to lay our weary head at the end of another day.
+Aren’t we are all looking for something?
+Be it a quest for self-confirmation, truth, a cure, enrichment, comfort, a friend, a lover, a job, a meal or a place to lay our weary head at the end of another day.

-I believe we all have one destination, though we travel many different roads and I trust that we have choices.
+I believe we all have one destination though we travel different roads and I trust that we have choices.

 Hopefully we will choose well.
-On the occasion we take a wrong turn [and we will] I pray we have enough sense and humility to stop and seek direction, to reassess our route and to be considerate in our voyage.
+On the occasion we do take a wrong turn [and we will from time to time] I pray we have enough sense and humility to stop and seek direction… to reassess our route and to be considerate in our voyage.

-So here’s wishing all of you pilgrims a Happy Thanksgiving and may we all, whatever road we’re on, take time to look ahead, pause, and meditate on the many things we have to be grateful for, put aside our grievances and give thanks.
+So here’s wishing all of you pilgrims a Happy, Happy Thanksgiving from the Hill house and may we all, whatever road we’re on, take time to look ahead, pause and bow our head in thanks.

 My personal prayer:

 I pray our good seeds of hope, humility, toil and courage produce abundantly; that love and kindness grow wild like the weeds of early spring – fruitful and undeterred.
-And your harvest be rich with wisdom and discernment.
+And may our harvest be rich with wisdom and discernment.